-1. Lack of monitoring and security features
+1. They lack close monitoring and security features

-In highly competitive industries, managing risk is essential for keeping intellectual property safe and revenues flowing.
+In highly competitive industries, managing risk is essential for keeping a company’s intellectual property safe and revenues flowing.
 According to Skyhigh Networks, 92% of companies have their credentials for sale on the dark web due to rogue employees or hackers finding credentials in places such as emails or servers.

-2. Loss of full control of data
+2. You lose full control of your data

 “Some of our Services allow you to submit content.
 You retain ownership of any intellectual property rights that you hold in that content.
 In short, what belongs to you stays yours.

 When you upload or otherwise submit content to our Services, you give Google (and those we work with) a worldwide license to use, host, store, reproduce, modify, create derivative works (such as those resulting from translations, adaptations or other changes we make so that your content works better with our Services), communicate, publish, publicly perform, publicly display and distribute such content.”

 Once the word got out, users started complaining, and Google responded by modifying the terms to subdue the consumer backlash.

 Healthcare providers, hospital contractors, and financial organizations are familiar with the standards set forth to protect Personal Health Information (PHI) or identification information.